What is Betaine with Pepsin?

 Mixing one teaspoon of baking soda in a glass of water can help neutralize the Betaine with Pepsin to reduce the burning sensation.
 This burning sensation is an indication that you likely need a lower dose of Betaine with Pepsin, or that you don’t need to take it any longer.

-Not to be used by with those with a history of having any type of ulcer or gastritis, those with an active H. pylori infection, or those with an overproduction of acid.
+Not to be used by those with a history of having any type of ulcer or gastritis, those with an active H. pylori infection, or those with an overproduction of stomach acid.
 Do not use if you are allergic or sensitive to any of the ingredients in this supplement.

 Consult with a doctor before use if pregnant or breastfeeding.

-Avoid if taking the following medications: blood thinners, NSAIDs, steroids, or other medications that may cause an ulcer.
+DO NOT TAKE if taking the following medications: blood thinners, NSAIDs, steroids, or other medications that may cause an ulcer.

-Avoid using with proton pump inhibitors and acid-suppressing medications, as these will negate the effect of this supplement.
+Do not take with proton pump inhibitors and acid-suppressing medications, as these will negate the effect of this supplement.

 - Kohli DR, Lee JZ-E, Koch TR, Talavera F, Anand BS, Greenwald D, et al. Achlorhydria Clinical Presentation.
 Medscape. https://emedicine.medscape.com/article/170066-clinical#b5.
 Updated July 15, 2016.
 Accessed May 3, 2018.

 - Daher R, Yazbeck T, Jaoude JB, Abboud B. Consequences of dysthyroidism on the digestive tract and viscera.
 World Journal of Gastroenterology.
 2009;15(23):2834-2838. doi:10.3748/wjg.15.2834